Healthcare AI Governance

 Clinical Governance Frameworks

 We develop clinical governance frameworks for AI that integrate with your existing quality and safety processes.
-This includes practitioner training, validation protocols, and incident response.
+This includes practitioner training on AI obligations, clinical validation protocols for New Zealand populations, incident response procedures, accountability frameworks for AI failures, and monitoring systems that track bias, accuracy, and equity outcomes over time.

 Privacy Impact Assessments